love. week nineteen.

 And so, I woke up at 5:30, went kickboxing with my younger sister, got some work out of the way, planned an imaginary move to Moscow (reminder to self: text Nastya about finding some kind of internship or job over there), and headed to Washington Square Park, where I’m now sitting lazily on a bench, surrounded with frolicking humanity.
 Nah, not humanity: life.
 Even the birds have joined in.

-(Actually, as soon as I sat down, a bird took a giant juicy shit right onto my pants.)
+(Actually, as soon as I sat down, a bird took a giant juicy shit right on my pants.)

 While beautiful and colorful people swirl around me, the true treasure of wash sqr is its sounds.